#arcade

 Navigation

-In Arcade 1.0, a persistent sidebar created real cognitive overhead.
-Every session began with producers orienting themselves to the interface before they could think about music.
-There was also an operational cost: confusing navigation drove avoidable support tickets and required tutorial content just to explain the product.
+In 1.0, a persistent sidebar meant every session started with producers orienting to the interface before they could think about music.
+Confusing navigation also drove avoidable support tickets.

 navsolve